beatobongco/DFN-Base/README.md

 ### Notes on docker-compose

-`docker-compose up` basically runs your instructions in your `docker-compose.yml` file i.e. creates the instances, volumes, command, workdir
+`docker-compose up` basically runs your instructions in your `docker-compose.yml` file i.e. builds images, attaches volumes, runs command, etc.

-`docker-compose stop && start` - use this when the contents of your volumes are updated i.e. when using gunicorn and you updated your flask app
+`docker-compose stop && docker-compose start` - use this when the contents of your volumes are updated i.e. when using gunicorn and you updated your flask app

-`docker-compose -f yourdocker-compose.yml` - run different docker-compose.yml files
+`docker-compose -f specific.yml` - run different docker-compose.yml files